pfraces-graveyard/docs/misc/pm.md

 # project management

-A project starts as a [draft][1], an easy way of declaring intentions:
+A project starts as a [draft][1], an easy way of declaring intentions: chaotic brainstormed docuemntation
-Chaotic brainstormed docuemntation

 When some draft gets the insterest to be developed the following steps must be
 done: